enjoyneering/tthRelay/README.md

 - support for AHT1x/AHT2x and HTU2xD/SHT2x/Si70xx sensors
 - in case of sensor failure, the relay goes into the off state - only manual and switching by time will work
 - if two sensors with different addresses are connected and one of them fails during boot, the second sensor will be used automatically
-- station hostname used as relay ID, you can have as many relays on the network as you want as long as they all have different hostnames
+- _station hostname used as relay ID_, you can have as many relays on the network as you want as long as they all have different hostnames

 **The software is provided "AS IS" without warranty of any kind.
 Don't leave it unattended.**